Energy Efficient Home

 Loft insulation is one of the most straightforward and effective ways to save money on your energy bills – a quarter of heat is lost through the roof of an uninsulated home.
 You can either do this yourself or ask a professional.

-If you have no insulation, adding the recommended 300mm thickness could save you up to £270 a year.
-If you have some insulation, boosting it to 300mm could save you up to £32 a year.
+If you have no insulation, adding the recommended 300mm thickness could save you up to £260 a year.

 You might be able to get free or cheaper insulation for your home with the government’s Great British Insulation Scheme